mhaskar/Octopus/README.md

 Octopus >>
 ```

-a listener started successfully, and we can view all the listeners using `listeners` command to get:
+a listener has been started successfully, and we can view all the listeners using the `listeners` command:

 ```
 Octopus >>listeners